EsihleGubula/Bean-and-Bite-Bakery-Website-/README.md

 ## Website Pages

-The Bean & Bite Bakery website includes the following pages and sections:
+The Bean & Bite Bakery website includes the following pages:

 1. **Home** – Introduces the bakery, highlights products and provides links to important actions.
 2. **About Us** – Explains the bakery's history, founders, mission, vision and ingredient sourcing.
 3. **Products** – Displays the bakery's available products.
-4. **Coffee Menu** – Presents the specialty coffee selection.
-5. **Pastry Catalog** – Showcases seasonal pastries and baked goods.
-6. **Gallery** – Displays images representing the bakery and its products.
+4. **Gallery** – Displays images representing the bakery and its products.
-7. **Contact Us** – Provides location, opening hours and contact information.
+5. **Contact Us** – Provides location, opening hours and contact information.
+6. **Cart** – Allows customers to review selected products and quantities.
+7. **Checkout** – Provides the checkout process for completing an order.
-8. **Cart / Checkout / Confirmation** – Provides the online purchasing flow from product selection through checkout and order confirmation.
+8. **Order Confirmation** – Confirms that the customer's order has been completed.

 ## Key Features

 * Responsive website layout
-* Mobile-friendly navigation
+* Mobile-friendly layout
-* Sticky navigation bar
+* Clear navigation
 * Bakery product sections
-* Coffee menu
-* Seasonal pastry catalogue
+* Coffee and pastry content
-* Product filtering options
+* Product browsing
 * Shopping cart functionality
 * Quantity controls
 * Checkout process